AdamSobieski/Narratology/README.md

 With respect to processing concurrent happenings, depending upon the nature of the type of input, one input object instance could describe multiple happenings simultaneously.

-More specifically, events from different story threads could be interwoven together and presented to a system sequentially.
+With respect to story threads in a narration, events from different story threads could be presented to a system sequentially.

-Alternatively, a system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between these when story threads switched in a narration.
+A system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between them when story threads switched in a narration.

 ## Examples